 The reason for this is quite simple; there are no income requirements for VA disability compensation.
 Regardless if you make $20,000 per year or $20,000,000 per year, you are entitled to disability compensation if you qualify based on your disability.
 This will save you a lot of time and hassle.

 Honestly, completing this form is easier now than it’s ever been.
 You can even do it on the VA E-Benefits website.
-However, there is an even easier way to do this, come to Jan Dils, Attorneys at Law.
+However, there is an even easier way to do this: come to our firm for assistance.